FleurGaBru/HFC-permutation/README.md

 ##### The `data` directory

 Place your plink .ped and .map file here.
 Also contains a file with the length of all chromosomes.
-If you do not use great tip, please replace it by the appropriate values but save the file under the same name.
+If you do not use great tit, please replace it by the appropriate values but save the file under the same name.

 ##### The `src` directory